 Properties are let to a Registered Provider on a 20 year lease and then rented out.

-Tenants will have five-year renewable tenancy agreements at an Affordable Rent (capped at LHA rates) and they are offered the ability to purchase the property after 5, 10, 15 or 20 years.
+Tenants will have 5-year renewable tenancy agreement at an Affordable Rent (capped at LHA rates).
+They will have the ability to buy the property after 5, 10, 15 or 20 years.

 If they decide to purchase, they will receive a 10% gifted deposit of the market value of the property.

-If they cannot purchase the property after 20 years, the Registered Provider will use their ‘best endeavours’ to find alternative accommodation, either within their own stock or within the private rented sector.
+If after 20 years the property can't be purchased, the Registered Provider will try to find alternative accommodation.
+This will be from their own stock or within the private rented sector.

 All Rentplus properties are sold after 20 years.